Middletown Heritage Trail Site 4

 It continues on through a litany of updates.

-The Heritage Trail sign here tells tales of being a sailor in the 17 and 1800’s.
+The Heritage Trail sign here tells tales of being a sailor in the 18th and 19th centuries.
 Many men were lost on the high seas and apparently Middletown was a bit of a widows’ colony.
-There was a cool historic map of the shipping route from 1797, but as you can see from the picture above, I sort of missed the… Ahem… Boat.
+There was a cool historic map of the shipping route from 1797, but as per usual, my picture above just isn’t that great.